WebPx/WebPx.Web.HealthUI/help/index.md

 # Getting Started

-To use the Health Checks in your project you can add both libraries [Microsoft.Extensions.Diagnostics.HealthChecks] and [WebPx.Web.HealthUI] to your project.
+To use the Health Checks in your project you can add both libraries [Microsoft.Extensions.Diagnostics.HealthChecks] and [WebPx.Web.HealthUI.Razor] to your project.

 1. Add required Nuget packages